aloiscochard/sindi/src/input/index.md

 ---
 Sindi is an IoC ([Inversion of Control](http://martinfowler.com/articles/injection.html)) container for the [Scala](http://www.scala-lang.org) programming language.

-By providing a global configuration system thru a dependency graph,
+By providing a common configuration system thru a dependency graph,
 Sindi give you the possibility to design a complex layered system by integrating loosely-coupled components **in a consistent style**.

 This is of great help when designing application that target multiple platforms/environments by easing the configuration of the differents abstraction layers.